agentydragon/agentydragon.github.io/posts/2016-11-01-october-summary.markdown

 ==

-In the last ~2 weeks, I have been getting lots of self-esteem boosts, mostly I'd guess from how well things are going for me work-wise and conference-wise.
+In the last ~2 weeks, I have been getting lots of self-esteem boosts, mostly I'd guess from how well things are going for me work-wise and conference-wise and thanks to some instances of unexpected acceptance, which had a soothing therapeutic effect.
+My psychiatrist also recently doubled my citalopram to 40 mg a day.

 Unfortunately, in the last few days, I realized I made a huge mistake that caused people I really care about a lot of pain, and that I had to fix it.
 Now, I hate myself A) because I made the mistake in the first place,
-B) because I hurt people by making the mistake, and C) because the mistake was probably just rooted in me trying to use other people to boost my self-esteem and fear of abadonment.
+B) because I hurt people by making the mistake, C) because the mistake was probably just rooted in me trying to use other people to boost my self-esteem and fear of abadonment, D) because I was too much of a coward to even own up to my mistake and apparently subconsciously tried to shift responsibility.
 At least that would be my interpretation.
 My depression came back really hard in the last few days.

 I have a few pieces of advise I want to give others who might be in a similar position as me, that is, confusion about personal relationships: